rgyani/backend-architecture-evolution/README.md

 However, with the principle of Dependency Inversion, this becomes much more flexible

-So instead of the layer above holding a reference to the layer above, we have
+So instead of the layer above holding a reference to the layer below, we have
 * a **Core**, previously the **Domain layer and Application Layer** which is the central component of the system.
 It does not have a reference to any other layers/components
 * the Infrastructure modules were split into **abstraction (interfaces)** and **implementation**.
   * Abstractions become part of Business logic and are called **ports**